Primordial Black Holes from CDM Isocurvature Perturbations: PBHs from CDM collapse

 where we have used that $\delta(R, \aNL) = 1$ by definition.
 With $\Psi(R, \aNL)$ suppressed by $(\keq/\kR)^2\ll1$, significant nonlinear growth has to occur after $\aNL$ for PBHs to form ($\Psi \sim 1$) unless $\delta_c(R,\itime)$ is very large.
 This nonlinear growth enhances anisotropies in the distribution and makes collapse to PBHs more difficult.

 Therefore it is only when $\delta_c(R,0)$ is not much less than $\sqrt{2} (\kR/\keq)$ that PBHs can form, or equivalently only when $\aNL \sim \aH$ (see Eq.\eqref{eq:aNLoveraH}).
+In this regime the CDM perturbation is so large that local matter domination occurs near horizon crossing for the mode, deep in global radiation domination.
 When $\aNL = \aH$, the total smoothed density fluctuation of order unity at horizon crossing and subhorizon physics cannot prevent collapse.
 This represents the upper limit of validity of our calculation and corresponds to the matched mode amplitude at horizon crossing $\deltaHC = 1$.

+{In fact, Ref.~\cite{Domenech:2021and} found by exact solution that the curvature perturbation induced near horizon crossing by a primordial isocurvature perturbation $S(0) \sim \delta_c(0)$ can be qualitatively approximated during radiation domination by an effective primordial curvature perturbation with amplitude $\zeta(0) \sim (k_{\rm eq}/k_R) S(0)$.
+This further reinforces that PBH formation is possible when the isocurvature perturbation is large enough to balance the suppression factor.}

-Our matching procedure then appropriately predicts large PBH abundances.
-Our formalism breaks for perturbations larger than this, but such perturbations inevitably overproduce black holes.
+{When this occurs our matching procedure then appropriately predicts large PBH abundances.
+For perturbations even larger than this our formalism breaks down, but such perturbations inevitably overproduce black holes.}

 We show our matching procedure in Fig.~\ref{fig:backtracking} for three modes of a fixed scale $\kR/\keq = 10^6$.
 We highlight the small $\delta_c(R,0) \ll 1$ regime (red), the intermediate $\delta_c(R,0) \gg 1$ regime (blue) , and the limiting regime $\delta_c(R, \itime) \simeq \sqrt{2} \kR/\keq$ (purple) regimes.
 Each mode is matched with a perturbation of a matter only universe and PBH formation from the two modes is identified.
 This identification is a conjecture, and though its limiting behaviors are well understood analytically, future work and in particular simulations of PBH formation from CDM isocurvature fluctuations will be essential to improving the constraints we present here.